 Long-term planning and consideration will need to be given to the future extension of Sawnee Drive that traverses part of the northern area of the site.
 That roadway will provide access to parts of this DRI and should be considered in terms of future traffic.
 ARC's understanding is that future traffic operations in the area were modeled in the DRI traffic study with the assumption that Sawnee Drive Extension will in fact be open.
-Per the study, the roadway is proposed to be constructed and open to traffic by full DRI build-out (2028), but its alignment with Pilgrim Mill Road is currently under review and the exact design is to be determined at a later date.
-As documented in GRTA's DRI conditions, the intersection design that is ultimately selected will need to include crosswalks and pedestrian signals/phasing.
+Per the study, the roadway is proposed to be constructed and open to traffic by full DRI build-out (2028), but its alignment with Pilgrim Mill Road is currently under review and the exact alignment is to be determined at a later date.